-- 1. Study conditions should include good lighting, ventilation, and quiet. - 2.
+- 1. Study conditions should include good lighting, ventilation, and access to a quiet space. - 2.
 Be sure you understand each assignment. - 3.
 Form the habit of using a certain time and place for study. - 4.
 Try to develop the skill of working independently. - 5.
 Have necessary materials at hand. - 6.
-Spend enough, but not too much time on each subject.
+Prioritize and maximize time spent on each subject, as needed.